 In terms of the contractual covenants normally imposed on the project company in project financing agreements, the distribution of dividends is normally restricted.
-Additionally, there are other typical financial and corporate restrictions imposed to the project company, such as: (i) the prohibition of performing structural modifications; (ii) the fulfilment of certain financial ratios (e.g. debt service coverage ratio); and (iii) the operation of the specific facility during a stipulated period of years.
+Additionally, there are other typical financial and corporate restrictions imposed on the project company, such as: (i) the prohibition of performing structural modifications (e.g. mergers); (ii) the fulfilment of certain financial ratios (e.g. debt service coverage ratio); and (iii) the operation of the specific facility during a stipulated period of years.